ChapelStudios/hp-api/README.md

 The intent is to add support for weapon item types that add attacks and a sample set of monsters.
 This will lead into a game that will work in 2 main phases:
-1. **The game starts you at a base before you begin your dungeon crawl.**
+1. **The game starts you at a base before you begin your dungeon crawl**
     1. Here you can select from items obtained to give you a variety of attacks to use in the dungeon.
     2. All adventurers start with a base weapon
 2. **You enter a dungeon and fight random monsters, gaining a new item at the end**